rust-lang/rust/doc/tutorial.md

 ~~~~
 fn int_to_str(i: int) -> ~str {
-    ret ~"tube sock";
+    return ~"tube sock";
 }
 ~~~~

-The `ret` keyword immediately returns from the body of a function.
+The `return` keyword immediately returns from the body of a function.
 It is optionally followed by an expression to return.
 A function can also return a value by having its top level block produce an expression.